Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos: Introduction

-Thereafter, we characterize these chaotic subspaces in terms of their potential for resource generation, focusing on entanglement and nonstabilizerness.
-Such a characterization is particularly crucial in the context of Hilbert space fragmentation.
-Unlike symmetry-resolved sectors, fragmented subspaces cannot be identified through conserved quantities.
-Instead, we employ complexity-based measures to probe them.
-In particular, we evaluate entanglement and nonstabilizerness as quantified by entanglement entropy~\cite{Horodecki_2009} and stabilizer R{\'e}nyi entropy~\cite{Leone_2022}, respectively, for the largest subspaces as well as several higher-dimensional fragmented ones, and compare their resource-generation capacity across dynamically disconnected sectors.
-Just as conserved quantities allow us to distinguish symmetry-resolved sectors, here we aim to differentiate fragmented subspaces through their complexity-driven resources.
+We next characterize these chaotic subspaces from the perspective of quantum resource generation, focusing on entanglement and non-stabilizerness.
+In this context, entanglement and non-stabilizerness provide us with some insight regarding state-preparation complexity (see also~\cite{Salvatore_2023,Soumik_2023, Haug_2025, Turkeshi_2025}).
+In literature, there have been prior studies on such aspects.
+For example, a very recent work by Santra \textit{et al.}~\cite{santra_2025} discusses quantum complexity in disordered models.
+Among the KCMs, Refs.~\cite{Yuan_2022, smith_2025,Ivanov_2025} explore the quantum complexity properties of the PXP model and its variants~\cite{Sierant_2021,Kerschbaumer_2025}.
+In our case, this characterization is particularly important in the presence of Hilbert space fragmentation: unlike symmetry-resolved sectors, fragmented subspaces cannot be identified through conventional conserved quantities.
+Instead, we probe them using complexity-based measures.
+Specifically, we evaluate the entanglement entropy~\cite{Horodecki_2009} and the stabilizer R{\'e}nyi entropy~\cite{Leone_2022} for the largest connected component as well as several higher-dimensional fragmented subspaces, and compare their capacity for resource generation across dynamically disconnected sectors.
+We find that higher-dimensional fragmented subspaces do not necessarily correspond to the most resource-generating sectors, indicating that size alone does not determine resource content.
+In this way, just as conserved quantities distinguish symmetry sectors, complexity measures allow us to differentiate fragmented subspaces through their static and dynamical resources.